photodude/DualVNH5019MotorShieldMod3/README.md

 ### Notes about timers and conflicts:
 -------------------

+It is now recommended to use the PWMServo library with this library if you also need to use servos and encoders.
+Use of the PWMServo library will avoid the majority of timer and interupt conflicts you would have encountered with the standard Servo library.

 -   Timer0 is used by the functions millis(), delay(), micros() and delayMicroseconds(),
 -   Timer1 is used by the servo.h library on Arduino Uno